apostrophecms/docs/docs/reference/api/media.md

 ### Response

-The successful POST request returns the newly created attachment.
-On error an appropriate HTTP status code is returned.
+The successful `POST` request returns the newly created attachment.
+In case of an error an appropriate HTTP status code is returned.

 | Property | Format | Description |
 |----------|------|-------------|